neallyboy/ford-web-scrapper/README.md

 ## Overview

-This project scrapes Ford vehicle prices and hero images from Ford's official website and a dealer website, compares the prices, and sends an email notification.
+This project scrapes Ford vehicle prices and hero images from Ford's official website (www.ford.ca) and its affiliate dealer website (www.fordtodealers.ca), to compare vehicle prices and hero images in a tabular format, and sends that information in an email.

+This notification is meant for the recipeient to ensure that the prices on both sites are in sync.

 ## Prerequisites

-Before running the script, ensure you have the following:
+Before running the script locally, ensure you have the following:

 - Python 3.x installed
-- Chrome browser installed
+- Chrome, Firefox, or Edge browser installed
 - ChromeDriver downloaded and configured (see instructions below)
 - Required Python modules installed (install using `pip install -r requirements.txt`)
 - A Gmail account for sending email notifications